MahaNakhon is a new 77-storey mixed-use, high-rise complex located in Bangkok, Thailand. At a height of 314m, it is the tallest building in Bangkok.

 The Bangkok Edition offers 159 hotel rooms while the MahaNakhon Terraces comprise 10,000m² of retail stores, restaurants, cafes and a 24h marketplace.
 The MahaNakhon Cube includes international gourmet dining and lifestyle brands, as well as provides a direct above-ground pedestrian link to the BTS Skytrain and BRT stations at Chongnonsi.

 The construction of MahaNakhon was completed in two phases.
-The MahaNakhon Cube was completed and opened to public in early 2014.
+The MahaNakhon Cube was completed and opened to the public in early 2014.
 The construction of the main tower, the residential, hotel and remaining retail spaces were completed as part of the second phase in 2016.

 PACE Development is the executive architect and engineer while Bouygues Thai, part of the Bouygues Construction Group, is the construction contractor for the MahaNakhon project.